bsolomon1124/misc/azure/azure_notes.md

 [**Identity management**](https://en.wikipedia.org/wiki/Identity_management), which is the proper authentication and assignment of privileges, has become the new primary security boundary.

 - **Authentication**: establishing the identity of a person or service looking to access a resource
+    - Ensures the user/PW combination is correct
+    - Establishes whether or not people are who they say they are
 - **Authorization**: establishing what level of access an authenticated person or service has
     - Authorization is _verifying that an authenticated user has access to certain functions_